lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

         first_product_link.click()

-    @when('the user click on the "Ajouter au panier" button') def add_to_cart(browser):
+    @when('the user clicks on the "Ajouter au panier" button') def add_to_cart(browser):
         add_to_cart_button = WebDriverWait(browser, 10).until(
             EC.element_to_be_clickable(